mattiasu96/TrapGenerator/README.md

 # TrapGenerator
-This project focuses on the automatic drum generation for trap music.
+This project focuses on the automatic drum generation for trap music. **Our goal** is to create a model capable of creating drums loop for trap music.
 <br>The whole project is based on the following paper: https://arxiv.org/pdf/1604.05358v1.pdf